ojitha/ojitha.github.io/_drafts/2024-02-03-elastic_tika1.md

 typora-copy-images-to: ../assets/images/${filename}
 ---

 This post explains how to extract text from binary files of large data sets.
-Spark the best solution to handle the large dataset.
+Spark is the best solution to handle a large dataset.
 Apache Tika plays the role of getting text from searchable PDF files.
 However, you have to have a Tesseract to do the OCR.
 The output will be written into the Elasticsearch.

 <!--more-->